jostmey/DeepNeuralClassifier/README.md

+...
+WORK IN PROGESS ...SUBJECT TO HEAVY REVISION

 ## Description

 See example scripts of a deep, feed-forward neural network coded from scratch.
 No machine learning packages are used, exposing the underlying algorithms.
 The code is written in the Julia, a programming language with a syntax similar to Matlab.